A killer core workout: the best ab exercises to do at home

 So are you ready to learn how to strengthen your core?
 The good news is that effective ab workouts for women and ab workouts for men don’t require entirely different sets of exercises, so anyone can use the exercises below to build an epic core workout.
 Here are the moves you need to work your abs at home, no matter your current fitness level.

-If you’re new to working your abs, these exercises are perfect for a beginner core workout.
+If you’re new to working your abs, these exercises are perfect for a beginner ab workout at home.
 Try doing these as a circuit, performing as many reps as possible of each exercise for 30 seconds and then resting for 20 seconds before beginning the next exercise.

 How to do a high plank